 Pigs by Johanna Stoberock

-This title is no longer available.
-Please purchase a copy here.
+This title is no longer available for preorders.
+To purchase please click here.

 A Novel by Johanna Stoberock

 In the tradition of Lord of the Flies, Pigs is an exquisitely wrought fable about the excesses of the contemporary world.

 Four children live on an island that serves as the repository for all the world’s garbage.
 Trash arrives, the children sort it, and then they feed it to a herd of insatiable pigs: a perfect system.
 But when a barrel washes ashore with a boy inside, the children must decide whether he is more of the world’s detritus, meant to be fed to the pigs, or whether he is one of them.
 Written in exquisitely wrought prose, Pigs asks questions about community, environmental responsibility, and the possibility of innocence.

 ADVANCE PRAISE FOR PIGS

 “A lyrical, enthralling, and dark-inflected allegory, equal parts Italo Calvino, Angela Carter, and Lord of the Flies.”—Jonathan Lethem, author of A Gambler’s Anatomy and The Feral Detective

 “Powerful, metaphorical, as fantastical as it is true, Johanna Stoberock’s Pigs is a masterpiece.
 Stoberock scrutinizes mankind’s failure to tend to our planet, our children, and our fellow man, and the result is a terrifying, tremendous book, its darkness lit in unpredictable ways by campfires of compassion and hope.
 What a wise, searing novel for the twenty-first century.”—Sharma Shields, author of The Cassandra and The Sasquatch Hunter’s Almanac